-A capital letter detailing the capital adjustments processed by Lloyd's, as part of the mid-year CIL exercise, will be sent to all managing agents in early April.
-The FX item below does not apply to syndicates that resubmit their LCR in March, for these only risk margin and RICBs will be adjusted to the ASR data where necessary.
-The process detail of the central adjustments is as follows:
+Additionally to the re-submissions, Lloyd's will adjust syndicates SCRs centrally as outlined above.
+A capital letter detailing the capital adjustments processed by Lloyd's, as part of the mid-year CIL/Q2 QCT exercise, will be sent to all managing agents in early April.
+The FX item above does not apply to syndicates that resubmit their LCR in March, for these only risk margin and RICBs will be adjusted in line with the ASR data where necessary.